 THOR: THE DARK WORLD

-With Thor: The Dark World all of the principal cast are back.
-The new director is Alan Taylor, who has handled a great many popular tv series over the last decade and has made two films, The Emperors New Clothes (2001) with Ian Holm as a Napoleon impostor, and Kill the Poor (2003) that hardly anybody saw.
+With Thor: The Dark World, all of the principal cast are back.
+The new director is Alan Taylor, who has handled a great many popular tv series over the last decade and has made two films, The Emperors New Clothes (2001) with Ian Holm as a Napoleon impostor, and Kill the Poor (2003), which hardly anybody saw.
 Taylors handling of genre material and/or big-budget effects spectacle is minimal prior to this what almost certainly had him selected here was his work on a number of episodes of Game of Thrones (2011 ), although he did subsequently go on to make Terminator Genisys (2015).
-The script comes from Christopher Yost, a story editor/writer on the various X-Men, Iron Man, Fantastic Four and The Avengers animated series of the 00s; the writing team of Christopher Markus & Stephen McFeeley who wrote the Chronicles of Narnia sequels, the Captain America films and Pain and Gain (2013); the late Don Payne, a producer on The Simpsons (1989 ) and who wrote My Super Ex-Girlfriend (2006), Fantastic Four: Rise of the Silver Surfer (2007) and Thor; and Robert Rodat, who wrote Saving Private Ryan (1998) and The Patriot (2000).
+The script comes from Christopher Yost, a story editor/writer on the various X-Men, Iron Man, Fantastic Four and The Avengers animated series of the 00s; the writing team of Christopher Markus & Stephen McFeeley who wrote the Chronicles of Narnia sequels, the Captain America films and Pain and Gain (2013), plus created Agent Carter; the late Don Payne, a producer on The Simpsons (1989 ) and who wrote My Super Ex-Girlfriend (2006), Fantastic Four: Rise of the Silver Surfer (2007) and Thor; and Robert Rodat, who wrote Saving Private Ryan (1998) and The Patriot (2000).

-Thor: The Dark World seems to be positioning itself for Phase 2 of the massive continuity alignment that various Marvel films are gearing up for once again.
+Thor: The Dark World is positioning itself for Phase 2 of the massive continuity alignment that various Marvel films are gearing up towards.
 [PLOT SPOILERS] We get various Easter Eggs thrown away, including a brief appearance from Chris Evanss Captain America as one of the illusions that Loki adopts.
 There are two post-credits scenes, one with Jaime Alexander and Ray Stevenson going to visit The Collector (an uncredited Benicio Del Toro) with The Aether that ties up in terms of continuity to Guardians of the Galaxy (2014).
 There was also a sequel of sorts to the film in the Marvel Agents of S.H.I.E.L.D. episode The Well (2013), which showed the S.H.I.E.L.D. cleaning up in the aftermath.